Red Flag Warnings Go Up as Wildfires Blaze Uncontained

 The fire burned slowly for days before winds suddenly whipped it up last week and drove it furiously through brush and timber.

 The blaze burned so furiously on July 26 that it created a “fire whirl.”
-The twirling tower of flame reached speeds of 143 mph, which rivaled some of the most destructive Midwest tornados, National Weather Service meteorologist Duane Dykema said.
+The twirling tower of flame reached speeds of 143 mph (230 kph), which rivaled some of the most destructive Midwest tornados, National Weather Service meteorologist Duane Dykema said.
 The whirl uprooted trees and tore roofs from homes, Dykema said.

-The California Department of Forestry and Fire Protection, which uses acres to describe fire size, said the blaze had blackened nearly 206 square miles.
+The California Department of Forestry and Fire Protection, which uses acres to describe fire size, said the blaze had blackened nearly 206 square miles (533 square kilometers).

 In the Sierra Nevada, firefighters achieved 41 percent containment of a forest fire that has shut down Yosemite Valley and other adjacent portions of Yosemite National Park at what is normally the height of summer tourism.